Julian Assange ends stalemate with US, exchanging guilty plea for his freedom - KESQ

 Justice Department prosecutors also said the court on the islands made logistical sense as it is closer to Australia, where Assange will ultimately travel to following the conclusion of his legal battle.

-At the start of the plea deal hearing the judge reminded Assange that he was back in the United States and that this court was the “smallest, youngest, and furthest from nations capital.”
+At the start of the plea deal hearing the judge reminded Assange that he was back in the US and that this court was the “smallest, youngest, and furthest from nation’s capital.”
 Assange looked relaxed in the courtroom, wearing a black jacket and brown tie, while next to his attorneys.

-Asked by the judge, Honorable Ramona Manglona, to describe what he had done to be charged, Assange said:

 Assange and his whistleblower website rose to global prominence in 2010 after a string of leaks from former Army intelligence analyst Chelsea Manning related to the wars in Iraq and Afghanistan.

-Note: This story has been updated with additional developments.
-CNN’s Evan Perez, Devan Cole, Katelyn Polantz, Holmes Lybrand, Claudia Rebaza, Isaac Yee, Sandi Sidhu and DJ Judd contributed reporting.